Kimedero/RipImport/README.md

-# Blender 2.8 .rip (NinjaRipper) import Add-On
+# Blender 3.2 .rip (NinjaRipper) import Add-On

-Initially created by Dummiesman, updated by me to make it work with Blender 2.8 *(tested with 19-01-2019 8ba86020cc50)*
+Initially created by Dummiesman, updated by xpawelsky to make it work with Blender 2.8 *(tested with 19-01-2019 8ba86020cc50)* and now updated by me to make it work in Blender 3.2 *(tested in Blender 3.0.1 and Blender 3.2.0)

-IT ONLY IMPORTS DIFFUSE TEXTURE, ADDITIONAL TEXTURES YOU HAVE TO ADD MANUALLY
+IT ONLY IMPORTS DIFFUSE TEXTURE, ADDITIONAL TEXTURES HAVE TO BE ADDED MANUALLY BY THE USER

 ![Car](https://i.imgur.com/awlGf0X.png)